18 Aug Can marijuana affect your menstrual cycle?

 When you don’t ovulate in your cycle, your body doesn’t produce typical amounts of estrogen or progesterone.
 This can result in changes in menstrual flow, such as heavy bleeding, no bleeding or irregular bleeding.
 And, it has the potential to raise your risk of health issues later in life since a certain level of estrogen in your premenopausal (cycling) years helps protect your bones, heart and brain.

-Additionally, when you don’t ovulate when you expect to in your cycle because it’s delayed or absent, this will also obviously impact fertility—whether you want to get pregnant or are trying to be accurate when avoiding pregnancy.
+Additionally, when you don’t ovulate when you expect to in your cycle because it’s delayed or absent, this will also impact fertility—whether you want to get pregnant or are trying to be accurate when avoiding pregnancy.

-Unfortunately, research about marijuana and menstrual cycles is still evolving and more studies need to be done.
+Unfortunately, research about marijuana and menstrual cycles is still evolving and more studies need to be conducted.
 So, this is a good time to become an active member of your own healthcare team: If you use marijuana in any form, consider tracking your menstrual cycle (which means making daily notes about your flow, cervical mucus, health, moods, energy and more).
 And use an ovulation tool (such as a basal thermometer and urine strips that measure luteinizing hormone available at drugstores and Amazon) to determine if you’ve ovulated and when.

 Never miss a Hormonology tip!